ahmetulucay/StudentAppAzureADLogin-1.0/README.md

 Opening programs                     =
 --------------------------------------
-Open Visual Studio/-Code
+Open Visual Studio/-Code.
 After that Open your project/api (Exp.=StudentApp)

 Creating Swagger Azure AD Api        =
 --------------------------------------
-Now we are in project/api,
+Now we are in project/api in Visual Studio/-Code,

 - On Connected services/Solution Explorer click right & add Microsoft Identity Platform,
 - On the new opened page if you are not login to Azure login/sign in to Azure,